benjholla/benjholla.github.io/_posts/2016-3-15-call-graph-construction-algorithms-explained.md

 	o.toString();

 The instance method `toString` is declared in `java.lang.Object` so it can be called on any object type.
 Since we don't know the type of the object in variable `o` we have to assume that `java.lang.Object`'s `toString` method or any object that overrides `toString` could be called at runtime!
-Since Java highly encourages developers to override the `toString` method this leaves us with quite a few possiblities (an only one correct answer).
+Since Java highly encourages developers to override the `toString` method this leaves us with quite a few possiblities (and only one correct answer).

 ### Whole vs. Partial Program Analysis